A world-class institute of changemakers in the deaf and signing community.

 Are campers supervised?

 Campers are supervised 24/7 by camp staff and qualified camp counselors specifically assigned to the Youth Programs.
-Additionally, all dorms have Resident Advisors on duty in the main office.
+Additionally, all residence halls have Resident Advisors on duty in the main office.

 What does the program fee cover?